Rêve (singer): 2021–2022: Major-label debut and breakthrough with "CTRL + ALT + DEL"

-Signed with 31 East / Universal Music Canada, Rêve first gained a following performing on mashups with original lyrics on TikTok.
-In July 2021, her major-label debut single, "Still Dancing", was released on Astralwerks.
-She wrote it with Sara Diamond and Banx & Ranx.
-Her second single "Skin 2 Skin" was released in August 2021.
-It uses a sample from the band Chicago that is also featured in the 1995 dance song "The Bomb!
+Rêve signed with Universal Music Canada and Astralwerks through Banx & Ranx's label, 31 East.
+Her major-label debut single, "Still Dancing", was released on June 22, 2021.
+Her second single, "Skin 2 Skin", followed in August 2021, built around an interpolation from the band Chicago that is also featured in the 1995 dance song "The Bomb!
 (These Sounds Fall into My Mind)" by The Bucketheads.
+Both songs later appeared on her debut EP, Layover, released February 25, 2022.

-Her single "Ctrl + Alt + Del" was released on 19 September 2021, and was produced by Banx & Ranx, who also co-wrote the song with her.
-"Ctrl + Alt + Del" charted on the Canadian Hot 100 for 29 weeks, peaking at number 38.
-It is also featured in the video game FIFA 22, and was later certified platinum in Canada.
+"Ctrl + Alt + Del", released on September 17, 2021 and produced by Banx & Ranx, became her breakthrough single.
+The song charted on the Canadian Hot 100 for 29 weeks, peaking at number 38.
+It was also featured in the video game FIFA 22, and was later certified Double Platinum in Canada.
+The song additionally topped the US TikTok Electronic chart.
+Her Banx & Ranx collaboration "Headphones" was released on March 25, 2022 and became her second Canadian Hot 100 entry, peaking at number 49.
+It was later certified Platinum in the country.